xxf098/go-tun2socks-build/README.md

 # go-tun2socks-build

-Demo for building and using `go-tun2socks` on Android.
+Building and using `go-tun2socks` for V2Ray on Android.
+This library is used in [shadowsocksr-android](https://github.com/xxf098/shadowsocksr-android) for support V2Ray.

 ## Setup